 - They continued to pray (both talking to, and listening to God)

-And they continued stedfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers.
+And they continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers.
+Acts 2:42

 These four things are key for any church today, and so we take care to continue in these things too – as well as taking time to praise and worship God.
-There are a variety of meetings at DCF and some include all these things – some focus more on a specific reason for meeting (such as our weekly prayer meeting).
+There are a variety of meetings at DCF and some include all these things – some focus more on a specific reason for meeting.

 What you can expect at our Sunday morning service

 Each Sunday we meet at 10:30am, and most folks arrive around 10:15am.
-You can be sure of a warm welcome, and as we start at around 10:30am we begin with a time of worship where we sing to God – thanking and praising Him for all He has done for us.
-The time of worship is led by the DCF Band and we sing both modern worship songs (from worship leaders such as Chris Tomlin, Paul Baloche, Scott Cunningham, Kari Jobe etc) and also older hymns (such as well known hymns like Amazing grace, How great Thou art, What a friend we have in Jesus etc).
-The style of music is best described as contemporary, but not raucous – with acoustic and electric guitars, drums, bass and occasionally keyboard, saxophone and flute as well as vocals.
+You can be sure of a warm welcome, and at 10:30am we begin with a time of praise where we sing to God – thanking and praising Him for all He has done for us.
+The time of worship is led by the DCF music team and we sing both modern worship songs based on the Bible (from song writers such as Chris Tomlin, Phil Wickham, Scott Cunningham, Hillsong, Kari Jobe etc) and also older hymns (such as well known hymns like Amazing grace, How great Thou art, What a friend we have in Jesus etc).
+The style of music is best described as contemporary, but not raucous – with acoustic and electric guitars, drums, bass, and keyboard, as well as vocals.

-We end our services with a short time of worship (usually a single song) and prayer and then spend time together with each other (we like to call it our church family) for while over tea/coffee and a biscuit or two.
-There’s no set time that the doors are closed, but typically the service finishes around 12.15pm and everyone leaves by around 1pm.
+We end our services with a short time of praise (usually a single song) and prayer and then spend time together with each other (we like to call it our church family) for a while over tea/coffee and a biscuit or two.
+There’s no set time that the doors are closed, but typically the service finishes around noon and everyone leaves for home by around 1pm.

 We would love to see you at our Sunday morning service and there is no dress code to follow as such – everyone dresses as they feel is appropriate and/or comfortable.